cartheur-voice/aeon-voice/doc/Compilation.md

 ## Installation

-To install AeonVoice execute the following command:
+To install AeonVoice execute the command:

 ```bash
 scons install